Hornbill-Docs/esp-user-guide/esp-user-guide/index.md

 The applications and utilities available for each user will depend on the type of user and the roles that they have been assigned.

-* **Core Role**.
-If you have been given the Core Role, you will have access to the Company Home and your user profile.
+* **Core Role.**  If you have been given the Core Role, you will have access to the Company Home and your user profile.
-* **User Role**.
-If you have been given the User Role, you will have access to the Company Home, News Feed, Activities, Co-workers, Locations, and your profile.
+* **User Role.**  If you have been given the User Role, you will have access to the Company Home, News Feed, Activities, Co-workers, Locations, and your profile.

 ## Navigating Hornbill
-Once a user has logged into Hornbill they will access to a variety of apps and information based on their rights and roles.
+Once users have logged into Hornbill, they gain access to a variety of apps and information based on their rights and roles.
 ![Hornbill Client](/_books/esp-user-guide/images/main-screen.png)

-### Hornbill Toolbar
+### Hornbill toolbar
 ![Hornbill Menu](/_books/esp-user-guide/images/hornbill-toolbar.png)
 * Hornbill Apps and Links
 * Home View
 * Search
-### Profile Toolbar
+### Profile toolbar
 ![Profile Toolbar](/_books/esp-user-guide/images/profile-toolbar.png)
 * Availability
 * Notifications
 * Mentions
 * Profile Menu
-### App Toolbar
+### App toolbar
 ![App Toolbar](/_books/esp-user-guide/images/app-toolbar.png)

 The App Menu will display a list of icons for the different applications that you have access to.
-### Side Panel
+### Side panel
 The Side Panel, located on the right side, gives you quick access to areas of the different applications that you have access to.
-Some side bar options are context sensitive and will only display when accessing particular parts of your available apps.
+Some side panel options are context-sensitive and will only display when accessing particular parts of your available apps.
 ![Side Panel](/_books/esp-user-guide/images/side-panel.png)
 * Activities
 * Bookmarks